 - Create coupon courses.
 For example, if you want to offer the course for free for the first 10 people, that’s something we can do.

 - Get students to review your courses so that other students can see.
-Use feedback as a drawing board and maybe go back make changes based upon their reviews.
+Use feedback as a drawing board and maybe go back to make changes based upon their reviews.

-- Every instructor gets copy of student reviews.
+- Every instructor gets a copy of student reviews.
 Make sure to take those into consideration.
 It’s also rewarding to see that your course helped someone in their own job.

 - My favorite part of being an instructor is when one of my courses goes live.
 Leslie, our training director, reviews my courses and when she approves and publishes them on the website, it’s a great feeling.